Skip to main content

 InfoNCE loss, or Information Noise-Contrastive Estimation loss is used in self-supervised learning, particularly Constrastive Learning to train models to learn meaningful representations by distinguishing between positive and negative sample pairs

-During self-supervised contrastive learning we take an input data point and augment it with multiple functions to create multiple positive pairs, and then we can compare those with other samples which act as negative pairs
+During self-supervised contrastive learning you take an input data point and augment it with multiple functions to create multiple positive pairs, and then you can compare those with other samples which act as negative pairs

 It does this by giving low loss to similar pairs - i.e. by maximizing the similarity between positive pairs, and minimizing the similarity between negative pairs